Go SDK

 then:

-message: "Read of sensitive file denied: {args.path}"
+message: "Read of sensitive file blocked: {args.path}"

 - id: block-destructive-commands